-Edison Mission Energy, the unregulated generating unit of Edison International (EIX), filed for bankruptcy and said it reached agreement on a reorganization plan with its parent and holders of its $3.7 billion in debt.
+Edison Mission Energy, the unregulated generating unit of Edison International (EIX:US), filed for bankruptcy and said it reached agreement on a reorganization plan with its parent and holders of its $3.7 billion in debt.

 Under the agreement, Edison International will transfer its stake in Edison Mission Energy to unsecured creditors, the unit said in a statement today.
 The Santa Ana, California-based company listed $5.13 billion in assets and $5.09 billion in liabilities in Chapter 11 papers filed today in U.S. Bankruptcy Court in Chicago.

 Edison Mission Energy President Pedro Pizarro said the agreement is a first step in enhancing the unit’s liquidity.
 The company has been challenged by high fuel costs and depressed energy and capacity prices, according to the statement.
 Subsidiaries including Midwest Generation also filed for Chapter 11 bankruptcy protection.

 The companies “have been hit by a sea change in the power market’s competitive landscape, dramatically higher environmental capital expenditure requirements, and debt payment maturities that have severely limited the debtors’ ability to compete effectively,” Maria Rigatti, Edison Mission’s chief financial officer, said in court papers.